 7. Your Ability To Master Foreign Languages Will Exponentially Increase

 This one doesn’t apply to all of you, but it applies to enough of you.
 The greater mastery you have over your native language, the easier it is for you to acquire a foreign language.
 And every experienced language learner knows it.
 For example, the Spanish word for forceful is “contundente.”
 If I know what the word forceful means, then I can make a one-to-one connection and learn the new word with ease.
 Otherwise, the process of learning the word for the first time will take many times longer.
 This may not sound like a lot, but if you’ve ever studied a foreign language, this amounts to a difference of hundreds of hours in the long run.
 Bottom line: The better you are in your native language, the easier you can pick up a new one.
 And it isn’t even close.

-Sound off down below.
-Tell me what I missed and whether you agree that looking up new words is the way to go.
-For further reading, check out How to get a 4.0 GPA in High School or College (10 Tips from a Former Valedictorian)
+Tell me what I missed down below and whether you agree that looking up new words is the way to go.